Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

 Indicating that `White Shirt` is already inserted and `IX_Products_Name` unique index prevents that.

 ### Use Filter Index to Rescue
-Sql server 2008 introduced [filtered index](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/create-filtered-indexes) feature which allows us to have index with conditions.
-The conditions in our case is `IsDeleted = 0`; we want only index all not deleted records and make sure only not deleted records are unique.
+SQL Server 2008 introduced [filtered index](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/create-filtered-indexes) feature which allows us to have an index with conditions.
+We have only one condition: `IsDeleted = 0`; we want to index all not deleted records and make sure only not deleted records are unique.
 To achieve this in Entity Framework Core, add `HasFilter("IsDeleted = 0")` to `StoreContext` configuration:

 ``` csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)